ithabetz/kubernetes/README.md

 # Docker #
-first, I create the image of drkiq and sidekiq from Dockerfile given in article throw docker-compose.yml file then push them to public repo ithabetz/img:drkiq and ithabetz/img:sidekiq
+First, I create the image of drkiq and sidekiq from Dockerfile given in article throw docker-compose.yml file then push them to public repo ithabetz/img:drkiq and ithabetz/img:sidekiq